Musalia Mudavadi: 2007 election

-Presidential Elections
+Presidential elections

-2013 General Elections
+2013 general elections

 In 2012, Musalia Mudavadi sought for the nomination of ODM to be its presidential candidate for the 2013 General Election.
-He later on decamped from ODM sighting lack of political freedom in the party.
+He later on decamped from ODM citing a lack of political freedom in the party.
 He said the illegal/unconstitutional political mechanisms placed his way made it impossible for any other aspirant to seek a successful free and fair presidential nomination.

 Mudavadi left ODM after he was technically locked out of the nomination race through a party constitution clause that gave the party leader a direct nomination as the presidential candidate.
 Musalia, however, refused to resign as the Deputy Prime Minister of the Republic of Kenya citing that the office was a public office and not a party office.
 He later took over the United Democratic Front Party (UDF) and became its flag-bearer for the presidential election.

 Briefly, he joined Uhuru Kenyatta and William Ruto to form the Jubilee Coalition bringing together UDF, URP and TNA parties.
 However, Mudavadi left the coalition after a breach of contract which had stated that Uhuru Kenyatta would step down in his favour as the presidential flag-bearer for the UDF/TNA/URP Jubilee coalition.
 Uhuru surprised the nation by admitting that he indeed signed the agreement but blamed his decision to renege on "dark forces", yet the breach of agreement resulted from fierce objection by Uhuru's supporters insisting that he must be on the presidential ballot.
 But earlier, Uhuru had insisted that nominations had to be done through voting by party delegates.
-Mudavadi objected saying the joint candidate had been agreed upon by consensus and that the partners in the Jubilee Coalition were new and didn't have bonafide delegates selected through grassroots elections.
+Mudavadi objected saying the joint candidate had been agreed upon by consensus and that the partners in the Jubilee Coalition were new and did not have bonafide delegates selected through grassroots elections.
 Mudavadi made a solo run on UDF and came third in the race, for the top leadership in the country in that election.

-2017 General Elections
+2017 general elections

 After the 2013 elections, elements within UDF begun a disruptive scheme to mortgage the party to the ruling Jubilee Coalition.
 In July 2015 Mudavadi abandoned UDF, which was later dissolved.
 He formed the Amani National Congress (ANC) that would take him to the presidential race come 2017.
 Keenly aware of the configuration of Kenyan elections, Mudavadi formed the National Super Alliance (NASA) coalition and invited the CORD trio of ODM's Raila Odinga, Wiper's Kalonzo Musyoka and Ford-Kenya's Moses Wetang’ula to join.
 NASA settled on Odinga as its presidential candidate.
 Mudavadi was the only principal of the NASA not to stand for an elective seat in 2017 general election as he settled for NASA campaign chairman.